 But now that I’ve made a couple of batches of whoopie pies, I realize they’re no match for the mighty cupcake.
 I’ve come to this conclusion for three key reasons:

-1. The Cuteness Factor.
+The Cuteness Factor.
 Cupcakes are cute.
 Even scribbled drawings of cupcakes are cute.
-Whoopie pies are homely.
+Whoopie pies are not cute.

 I do volunteer baking for the Craig’s Kitchen Dessert Corps, which organizes a troop of oven-ready cooks to produce desserts for my local soup kitchen.
 It’s a very cool endeavor.

 The dessert assignment changes each week, so I’ve done everything from rice krispie treats to pumpkin cheesecake brownies and red velvet cake.

 One of the recent assignments was to make whoopie pies, which seemed interesting and fun until the time came to actually do it and the weather was a record-setting 90°F. In April, for the luvvagod.

 The hot oven heated my already overheated apartment.
 The filling drooped and melted.
 Each very tasty (but very goopy and sticky) whoopie pie was ultimately only barely contained by the individual zip-top sandwich bags into which I slipped them.

 I tried to refrigerate the whole messy bunch of them, but delivery to the soup kitchen required they be okay at room temperature… and I’m afraid these little cookie sandwiches probably ended up being a bit too volatile to handle.